-Section 1.32 FEES:
+Section 1.25 FEES

-There shall be fees established for items of this ordinance as established from time to time by resolution of the County Board of Olmsted County.
+There shall be fees established for items of this ordinance as established from time to time by resolution of the County Board of Olmsted County or the Cascade Township Board of Supervisors.
+(See Appendix A - Fee Schedule.)